dogecoinfoundation/foundation.dogecoin.com/content/trailmap/prologue.md

 controlled the world.

-We believe **Dogecoin** is on a simmilar trajectory, yet this time it's not the face of the Emperor controlling a centralised currency, but a friendly Doge welcoming all to a decentralised and liberated currency for the people.
+We believe **Dogecoin** is on a similar trajectory, yet this time it's not the face of the Emperor controlling a centralised currency, but a friendly Doge welcoming all to a decentralised and liberated currency for the people.

-Whilst many crypto projects are trying to be stores of value such as BTC, or engineering platforms such as ETH, we believe that the _innovative step_ has already been made by Sotashi with the invetion of crypto _CURRENCY_.
+Whilst many crypto projects are trying to be stores of value such as BTC, or engineering platforms such as ETH, we believe that the _innovative step_ has already been made by Satoshi with the invention of crypto _CURRENCY_.

 Dogecoin already has the fundamentals required to achieve these goals by focusing on simplicity, utility & reliability, and that's what this Trailmap is focused on.